5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 Users are unpredictable.

 They might jump straight from a TOFU piece to a BOFU one.
 Or they could be simultaneously in different funnel stages for various aspects of a product/solution.
-It's complex, and that's exactly why understanding the distinctions between these stages is so important.
+It's complex, and that's exactly why understanding the distinctions between these stages is so important for your content marketing funnel.
+This is where understanding your buyer personas becomes critical.

-The key is to create content for each stage without assuming a linear journey.
+The key is to create funnel content for each stage without assuming a linear journey.

-Your TOFU content should stand on its own, providing value even if the reader never makes it to MOFU.
+Your TOFU content should stand on its own, providing valuable content even if the reader never makes it to MOFU.
 Your BOFU content should be compelling enough to convert someone who skipped the awareness stage entirely.
 It's about being prepared for every scenario, not trying to force users down a predetermined path.
+You want to attract ideal customers at every touchpoint.

 Your briefs always include specific funnel stage goals

 You've understood all about funnel stages, but are you explicitly including them in your briefs?
 It's not enough to imply the funnel stage through topic choice or structure.
-A truly funnel-focused brief spells it out.
+A truly funnel-focused brief spells it out, making the primary goal of each piece of content clear.

 Let's talk about two key elements that should change based on funnel stage: